 Electrical items cannot be placed into the general bins on campus.
 To be legally compliant with the WEEE waste regulations the College collects these items separately and sends them for recycling.

 WEEE stands for Waste Electrical and Electronic Equipment.
 It covers anything with a plug, battery or circuit board.
-The WEEE Directive came into force on 1 July 2007 and means that none of these items can be thrown away in bins or skips – they must be collected separately and recycled, for more information click here.
-The College will collect and dispose of WEEE for you.
+The WEEE Directive means that none of these items can be thrown away in bins or skips – they must be collected separately and recycled, for more information click here.

 Examples of WEEE waste include: